e-conomic/vml-docs/docs/smartscan.md

 ```

 For each feature the caller can set `maxResults` (defaults to 1) and `minConfidence` (defaults to `HIGH`).
-If both `DEFAULT` and a specific feature is set, the specific feautre will take precedence.
+If both `DEFAULT` and a specific feature is set, the (settings for the) specific feature will take precedence.

 See the example below.